-Fall weather calls for cozy decor ideas and candle light.
-Learn how to make this easy DIY Safflower Seed Luminary craft.
-It makes a festive centerpiece or fireplace mantle decoration.
+Learn how to make an easy DIY Safflower Seed Luminary in this easy fall craft.
+It makes a festive centerpiece or fireplace mantle decor.

 Fall Safflower Seed Mason Jar Luminary Craft

 - Begin by filling your mason jar ¾ of the way full of safflower seed.
 Insert the battery operated votive, which is safer for this project than a real votive.

 - Wrap the burlap ribbon of your choice around the mouth of the jar.
 Tighten to fit, cut off any extra, and secure to the jar with hot glue.
 Feel free to add your own fall embellishments such as silk leaves or faux acorns.
 Just use a dab of glue and press the accent piece to the ribbon or jar until secure.

 - To use your safflower seed luminary, simply turn on the candle and place it back into the seed.